Background

 data on a website and to update the dimensions for the Belgian

 population.
-Pictures of products with the suggested measures,
+The students considerd pictures of products with

-guidelines and background information was evaluated as the
+the suggested measures, guidelines and background as the most

 Until

-you can find up-to-date anthropometric values for the Belgians.
+find up-to-date anthropometric values for the Belgians.
+The

-The average body length of the Belgian adults (between 18
+average body length of the Belgian adults (between 18 and

-people have been measured.
-Through combining these data with
+have been measured.
+Through the combination of these data

-the DINED 2003 table the other dimensions could be proportionally
+with the DINED 2003 table, the other dimensions could be proportionally

-Also the dimensions of the elderly between 65 and 80 years
+The dimensions of the elderly between 65 and 80 years are

 For